tonghuikang/macOS_setup/README.md

 - Create an iCloud account, remember the username and password
 - If you cannot create iCloud account, try doing that in the App Store
 - Please restart the computer to ensure that your password still works
 - Enable Find My Mac

 ## Application setup

 #### Personal preferences

-- Hot corners (mission control, desktop, launchpad, sleep)
+- Hot Corners (Mission Control, Desktop, Launchpad, Put Display to Sleep)
-- Dock preferences (delete everything else, do not show recent applications in Dock)
+- Dock Settings (Disable "Show suggested and recent apps in Dock")
-- Clock (24-hour, show seconds)
-- Keep computer awake unless locked (energy saver, screensaver)
+- Date & Time (24-hour, Display the time with seconds in the menu bar)
 - Keyboard
   - Key Repeat (Fast), Delay Until Repeat (Short)
-  - Customise Control Strip - Remove Siri
-  - Text - uncheck "Add full stop with double-space", "Use smart quotes"
+  - Text Input - Input Sources - Edit - uncheck "Add full stop with double-space", "Use smart quotes"
   - Modifer keys - Caps lock to Escape
-    - If you want to swap - install Karabinder Elements
+    - (if your keyboard is broken - install Karabinder Elements)
-- Finder (Favourites - home folder, Desktop, Downloads, relevant repositories)
+- Finder - Favourites - add home folder
 - Trackpad - Uncheck "Swipe between pages"
 - Accessibility
   - Zoom (not the app) > Use scroll gesture (Command) > Advanced > Appearance > Continuously with pointer